2019 is upon us, and things are already heating up!

 Twenty of the world’s finest chainsaw artists have agreed to come to Libby to test their skills against each other in pursuit of the third annual Kootenai Country Montana International Chainsaw Carving Championship.
 The competitors include carvers from all across the United States, as well as around the world.

 The competition will be an intense, four-day affair with the artists carving not only their competition masterpiece, but also engaging in several hour-long “quick carve” events during scheduled breaks.

 The competition will be held on the street, allowing the public to watch the artists at work.

-“This is an event that will help showcase the natural beauty of Kootenai Country Montana and help to bring more people to our neck of the woods,” Bunn said.
+Paul Bunn, the founder of this event said: “This is an event that will help showcase the natural beauty of Kootenai Country Montana and help to bring more people to our neck of the woods,” Bunn said.
 “What could possibly be more distinctly Montana than chainsaw art?
 And what could be better than bringing the very best in the world to the world’s most beautiful place for a live carving championship?
 We’re sure this will be an event we’ll be holding for as long as we can foresee.”

 The event is scheduled to begin Thursday, September 12th in Libby.
 Carvers will work Thursday, Friday, Saturday, and Sunday morning on their competition pieces with short “quick-carve” breaks.
 The quick-carve pieces will be available for public auction during the competition.
 The event will also feature a special Artists’ Reception where the public can meet the artists and learn more about this truly fascinating art form.